salutProductions/NothingTheme1/README.md

   Bring Discord to the bright side.
 A theme based on https://www.nothing.tech.
 A fork of [@DeviLBro](https://github.com/mwittrien)'s BasicBackground Theme.

 # Installation
-  To install this Discord theme, you require to have BetterDiscord installed.
-If you do not have it installed, you can do so at: https://betterdiscord.app
+  To install this Discord theme, you require to have BetterDiscord, Vencord or another modified Discord Client installed.
+If you do not have it installed, you can do so at: https://betterdiscord.app, https://vencord.dev.

   * Download the theme file
   * Go to your Discord user settings